Richard J. Stern: Civic and Philanthropic Activities

 “In a cultural vein, Stern goes all out for the Philharmonic,” The Independent magazine noted in a 1967 profile.
 At that time, he was the chairman of the board.
 In March 1985, it became necessary to make difficult decisions about the Kansas City Philharmonic, which was then 49 years old.
 Stern was on that committee.
 After the Philharmonic disbanded, the Kansas City Symphony was created.
 It was clear that the organization needed to be properly capitalized to avoid the woes that befell its predecessor.
 A list of pledges and donations from October 1985 included $250,000 from Stern.
 His was one of the largest gifts.
 Stern served as one of the 10 founding board members of the Kansas City Symphony, and the only one to have been a board member of the Philharmonic.

 During three decades on the board the Lyric Opera of Kansas City, Stern served as vice chairman, president, and treasurer.
 According to its newsletter, Lyrical Notes, “When the Lyric Opera purchased the Lyric Theatre building in 1991, Stern and foundations under his control provided a majority of the financial support for the purchase.”
 The Lyric Opera had been a tenant in the building, which was then owned by the Hearst Corporation, until structural issues forced the organization to move to the Music Hall, which proved to be a temporary solution.
-The Kansas City Star reported that the building cost $2.65 million dollars, with an additional $406,000 for roof repair.
+The Kansas City Star reported that the building cost $2.65 million, with an additional $406,000 for roof repair.
 The newspaper listed the donors as “Richard J. Stern, the Hall Family Foundation of Kansas, Yellow Freight Systems, the William T. Kemper Foundation-Commerce Bank Trustee, Jules and Doris Stein Foundation, H. Tony Oppenheimer, and United Telecommunications Foundation.”
-Stern’s interests ranged far beyond finance and management; he also had a tremendous fondness for the operettas of Gilbert & Sullivan.
+Stern's interests ranged far beyond finance and management; he also had a tremendous fondness for the operettas of Gilbert & Sullivan.
 His preferred seat was in the middle of the third row, and he generally attended the Monday and Wednesday performances.